gmontana/CollaborativePickAndPlaceEnv/README.md

 ## Overview

-In the Collaborative Pick and Place environment, a cohort of agents collaborates within a grid-based realm to achieve a shared objective.
-Their mission entails the efficient collection and depositing of objects, represented as green circles, into designated goal positions, depicted as gray rectangles.
-The agents within this environment fall into two distinct categories:
+In the Collaborative Pick and Place environment, agents work together in a grid-based world to achieve a common goal.
+Their mission is to efficiently collect green circle objects and place them into gray rectangle goal positions.
+There are two types of agents in this environment:

-- **Pickers**: These agents possess the capability to autonomously collect objects as they traverse the grid.
-However, they lack the ability to deposit these items into goal positions.
+- **Pickers**: These agents can pick up objects as they move around the grid but can't place them in goal positions.

-- **Non-pickers**: In contrast, non-picker agents can effortlessly deposit objects into goal positions when they reach them, but they do not possess the capacity to pick up objects from the grid.
+- **Non-pickers**: These agents can place objects in goal positions but can't pick them up from the grid.

-The successful execution of this task hinges on the agents' acquisition of a collaborative strategy.
-Adjacent agents within the grid can collaborate by transferring objects amongst themselves.
-The task is considered complete when all objects find their designated places on the goal positions.
+To succeed, agents must collaborate.
+When two agents are next to each other on the grid, they can transfer objects between them.
+The task is completed when all objects are in their designated goal positions.

 ## Action space